 Tri-County Health Department issues Retail Food Licenses for restaurants, grocery stores, gas stations, breweries, and mobile units.
-If you are constructing or remodeling an existing space, you will need to complete a plan review packet and go through the opening inspection process.
+If you are constructing or remodeling an existing space, you will need to complete a plan review packet (PDF) and go through the opening inspection process.
 You may call the Plan Review Hotline at 303 846 6230 with related questions.

 If you are taking over an existing space and making limited or no changes to the food preparation areas, contact your local Environmental Health Office to schedule a change of ownership inspection.
 You may conduct a change of owner inspection prior to taking ownership, if you feel this to be to your benefit.

 New or Existing Child Care

 The Colorado Department of Human Services (CDHS) requires that certain child care centers obtain health department approval prior to operating.
 TCHD issues certification for commercial child care centers, preschools, camps, before and after programs, and group homes.
 Completion of a plan review packet (PDF) is required for all newly constructed and remodeled facilities.
 If you are taking over an existing space and making no to very limited updates, you may contact your local Environmental Health Office to schedule a change of ownership inspection.
 You may schedule this inspection prior to taking ownership, if you feel this to be to your benefit.
 In most cases you will need health department approval prior to being licensed by CDHS.
 Besides group homes, TCHD does not issue approval for or conduct routine inspections of residential child care programs.